 The Church Services Open to 70 Attendees

-The Faithful may continue to participate by attending services through our live streaming broadcasts posted on Facebook Live and our YouTube Channel.
-Please "like" our Facebook page and subscribe to our YouTube page to receive notifications for upcoming live services.
-Each services will be live and recorded for later viewing.
+The Faithful may continue to participate by attending services through our live streaming broadcast posted on our YouTube Channel.
+Subscribe to our YouTube page to receive notifications for upcoming live services.
+Each service will be live and recorded for later viewing.

 The church office is closed for in person business until further notice.
 Office Administrator, Katina Luvadis may be contacted by phone at 315-446-5222 or by sending an email to firstname.lastname@example.org

 We recognize the heightened concern associated with COVID-19 and are diligently focused on ensuring the continued health and safety of all our parishioners.
 We will continue to closely monitor the situation and provide additional updates as they become available on this page.
 Please check back routinely.

 Important Note: Live streaming will no longer be available on Facebook Live.

 Live streaming will continue on YouTube only.
 This decision was made due to lower viewership on Facebook Live compared to YouTube with the return of in-person services and the associated cost to live stream on two platforms.

 July 10, 2020